 However, given that the future holds more complexity for essentially every business in every industry — even those for which revenue recognition has been neat and tidy in the past — the time for procrastination has clearly passed.

-Prepare for changes now, by downloading our whitepaper.
+Prepare for these changes now, by downloading our whitepaper.